vkay616/learnweb3-resources-regular-updates/README.md

 # LearnWeb3 Platform Resource Updates
-This repository scraps all the resources (Minis, Lessons and Degrees) available on [LearnWeb3](https://learnweb3.io) platform every hour and updates the README file with the total number of resources, the first 5 resources available from each category.
+This repository scraps all the resources (Minis, Lessons and Degrees) available on [LearnWeb3](https://learnweb3.io) platform every day and updates the README file with the total number of resources, the first 5 resources available from each category, and the top 5 people in the leaderboard.
 #### **Total Number of Resources on LearnWeb3: 130**
 ## Minis on LearnWeb3
 Total Number of Minis available: 58